oracle/pgql-lang/pages/pgql-1.3-spec.md

 ## A note on the Grammar

 This document contains a complete grammar definition of PGQL, spread throughout the different sections.
-There is a single entry point into the grammar: `<Statement>`.
+There is a single entry point into the grammar: `<PgqlStatement>`.

 ## Document Outline